No Bake Strawberry Cheesecake Pops

-Using an electric mixer, mix the (softened) cream cheese and sugars together until well blended. (save the extra tablespoon sugar for later)
+- Using an electric mixer, mix the cream cheese and sugars together until well blended. (save the extra tablespoon sugar for later)

-Add the sour cream, 6 sliced strawberries, and vanilla, mixing further until well blended.
-(Having the ingredients nearly at room temperature helps them to blend better.
+- Add the sour cream and vanilla, mixing further until well blended.
+(Having the ingredients nearly at room temperature helps them to blend better.)

-Dice 8 more strawberries into very small pieces and sprinkle them with the tablespoon of sugar.
+- Sprinkle the diced strawberries with the tablespoon of sugar.
 Fold into cheesecake mixture.
 Place in a container to freeze overnight (or 7-8 hours)

 - Break frozen mixture a bit with a spoon and let sit for about 10 minutes.
 Take small handfuls and roll into balls (the shape doesn't have to be perfect at all, we can fix these later) Set them aside and place them in the freezer in groups as you go.